Robin’s Egg Blue Peanut Butter Easter Eggs (Think Reese’s)

 5. Remove the peanut butter eggs from the freezer and insert a toothpick into the end of each egg.

-6. Dip the eggs into the melted chocolate until coated and hold them over the glass and let the excess chocolate drip off.
+6. Dip the eggs into the melted chocolate until coated, and hold them over the glass and let the excess chocolate drip off.
 Carefully place the chocolate eggs on the parchment-lined baking sheet.
 Quickly and carefully remove the toothpick and cover the hole with a dab of chocolate.
+You may need to gently use a fork to steady the eggs while removing the toothpicks.
 Continue this process until you’ve coated all the eggs.

 7. While the chocolate shell is hardening, mix the cocoa powder and water until combined.
-Using a pastry brush and your fingers, carefully flick speckles onto the eggs until you’ve achieved the desired look.
+Using a pastry brush and your fingers, carefully flick speckles onto the top of the eggs until you’ve achieved the desired look.

 Did you make this recipe?